Mouse Test Toolbox

 • Dust accumulation inside the button

-• Physical damage causing frequent contact on/off
+• Physical damage causing frequent contact make/break

 This tool can help you systematically diagnose these issues.